How to Pet a Dog and Interact With Them (The Right Way)

 Ask For Permission First

-Signs that the dog doesn’t want to be touched or when you should stop petting:
+Signs that the dog doesn’t want to be touched:

 - Cautiously sniffs you but is ready to leap back at the slightest movement or sound